The University of Nottingham

 Accommodation for International Students

-- The University of Nottingham guarantees university-arranged accommodation to all international undergraduate students for three years (one year for postgraduate students), if they firmly accept their offer and apply before the deadline.
-Terms and conditions apply.
+- The University of Nottingham guarantees university-arranged accommodation for all international undergraduates for three years (one year for postgraduates), providing students firmly accept their offer and apply for accommodation by the deadline specified on the university website.

 - The university has several accommodation options, on or within easy walking distance of campuses.
 If students are looking for accommodation in the private rented sector, the university can provide advice.